osoftware/spedn/docs/syntax.rst

 A challenge is a set of conditions that have to be met to redeem a coin locked in a contract.
 Challenges specify arguments that will be expected to be provided in ``scriptSig`` when redeeming the coin.
-A contract must contain at least one challenge and a challenge must desine at least one argument.
+A contract must contain at least one challenge and a challenge must define at least one argument.
 Challenges must have unique names.

 A challenge introduces a lexical scope so two different challenges can define an argument with the same name.